caseyanderson/physcpu1/_posts/labs/2019-01-11-digitalIO.md

 1. Open a Terminal, run Jupyter Notebook: `jupyter notebook`
 2. Click `New`, Select `Text File`
-3. Click on `Untitled.txt` and change it to `blink_led.py`
+3. Click on `Untitled.txt` and change it to `button_led.py`
 4. Copy and paste the code above into `blink_led.py`, save the file

 ### Hookup Pattern

 ![]({{site.url}}/assets/button_led_esp32rszd.jpg)

-1. Connect 1 button pin to ESP32 Pin 12
+1. Connect 1 button pin to ESP32 Pin `12`
-2. Connect ESP32 GND to a blue bus on the side of your breadboard
+2. Connect ESP32 `GND` to a blue bus on the side of your breadboard
 3. Connect another button pin to the same blue bus on the side of your breadboard
-4. From pin 27, connect the following in series: a Resistor to an LED to GND (blue bus)
+4. From pin `27`, connect the following in series: a Resistor to an LED to GND (blue bus)

 ### Send button_led.py to ESP32